 Stormwater sediment removal projects

 Refer to the modified approach for dredging urban stormwater facilities in Chapter 4 and the MPCA Stormwater pages for more information about other types of stormwater permits.
 All stormwater sediment removal projects that disturb one or more acres of soil as a result of sediment stockpiling, use, or reuse must obtain a NPDES/SDS construction stormwater permit unless otherwise exempted.
-Changes to the sediment removal guidance in 2012 included three main changes:
+Updates to the sediment removal guidance in 2012 included three main changes:

 - Permits are not required when performing routine maintenance on stormwater conveyance and collection systems